Height: 50 feet

 Edible Qualities

-Black Walnut is a large tree that is commonly grown for its edible qualities.
+Black Walnut is a large tree that is typically grown for its edible qualities.
 It produces large brown oblong nuts in hard shells which are usually ready for picking from early to late fall.
 The nuts have a sweet taste and an oily texture.

 The nuts are most often used in the following ways: